The Bright Way

-The artist Maria Kapajeva was introduced to us by Copenhagen Business School where her videos successfully have been shown last year.
-In her art, Maria Kapajeva, born 1976 in Narva, Estonia, now based in London, combines her personal experiences from growing up on the border to the Soviet Union/Russia, being a woman and absorbing the westernization of her country.
+The artist Maria Kapajeva was introduced to us by Copenhagen Business School where her videos were a success last year.
+In her art, Maria Kapajeva, born 1976 in Narva, Estonia and now based in London, combines her personal experiences from growing up on the border to the Soviet Union/Russia, being a woman and absorbing the westernization of her country.
 Her work is mainly photography, but also video and embroidery - and not seldom a combination of the three.
 Themes in Kapajeva´s art are gender, national and cultural identity and belonging.
 She puts the light on shared experiences.

 Before studying photography in UK, Maria Kapajeva took a BA degree in Economics and worked some years in marketing.
 At the age of 30 she left for the UK, where she took a BA and a Master in Photography.

 Maria Kapajeva’s art whirls around marketing/propaganda and investigates how history and the present are linked together.
 Kapajeva invites us to ponder “the other” as well as belonging.